-• you should take legal advice from the city council's legal advisers (if you have bought back the service from the city council's legal services) or your own legal advisers, if appointed.
+- you should acknowledge the letter and tell the sender that you are taking advice and will respond fully in due course; and - you should take legal advice from the city council's legal advisers (if you have bought back the service from the city council's legal services) or your own legal advisers, if appointed.
 If the matter appears to relate to a claim of negligence or a wish for compensation then you should inform the finance officer at the LA.